-- Safety equipment, small tools, and supplies needed for your job. - Uniforms required by your employer that are not suitable for ordinary wear. - Protective clothing required in your work, such as hard hats, safety shoes, and glasses. - Physical examinations required by your employer. - Dues to professional organizations and chambers of commerce. - Subscriptions to professional journals. - Fees to employment agencies and other costs to look for a new job in your present occupation, even if you do not get a new job.
+• Safety equipment, small tools, and supplies needed for your job.

+• Uniforms required by your employer that are not suitable for ordinary wear.

+• Protective clothing required in your work, such as hard hats, safety shoes, and glasses.

+• Physical examinations required by your employer.

+• Dues to professional organizations and chambers of commerce.

+• Subscriptions to professional journals.

+• Fees to employment agencies and other costs to look for a new job in your present occupation, even if you do not get a new job.

-- Certain business use of part of your home.
+• Certain business use of part of your home.
 For details, including limits that apply, use TeleTax topic 509 (see page 8 of the Form 1040 instructions) or see Pub.
+587.

-587. - Certain educational expenses.
+• Certain educational expenses.
 For details, use TeleTax topic 513 (see page 8 of the Form 1040 instructions) or see Pub.
-970. Reduce your educational expenses by any tuition and fees deduction you claimed on Form 1040, line 27.
+970.